byDagor/Dagor-Brushless-Controller/docs/getting_started/index.md

 ### 6.2 Tuning the controller

 Tuning the controller is essential to obtain the desired response out of the motors movements, avoid oscillations and avoid vibrations.
-The serial monitor is used to tune the controller by sending [commands](https://docs.simplefoc.com/communication) to it.
-These [commands](https://docs.simplefoc.com/communication) are implemented directly into SimpleFOC, and each one consists of a special character next to the desired value.
-For example, to change the Position control loop PROPORTIONAL gain from 25 to 10 the user writes in the Serial Monitor *K10*; to change the Velocity control loop INTEGRAL gain from 2.5 to 3 the user writes *I3*.
-To check the actual value of the Position control loop PROPORTIONAL gain the user writes *K* in the serial monitor.
-Please refer to the [Motor commands](https://docs.simplefoc.com/communication) to learn about all the different commands and please visit the [motion control implementation](https://docs.simplefoc.com/motion_control_implementation) to learn about the control loops and control theory.
+The Serial monitor is used to tune the controller by sending [commands](https://docs.simplefoc.com/communication) to it.
+These [commands](https://docs.simplefoc.com/communication) are implemented in the SimpleFOC *Commander interface*.

+Please refer to the [Commander interface](https://docs.simplefoc.com/communication) page to learn about all the different commands and please visit the [motion control implementation](https://docs.simplefoc.com/motion_control_implementation) to learn about the control loops and control theory.

 ### 6.3 Share